VATSIM-CARIBBEAN/policy.vatcar.net/Training Policies/2 Rating Restrictions.md

 Radio Operator positions are regularly staffed by C1 rated controllers.
 The rating required to operate such a position is, however, the same as the associated controller position unless using a lower rating for the Radio Operator position is approved as part of a Tier 1 or Tier 2 Designation.
 In those cases, the Radio Operator may hold one rating lower than would be required to operate the controller position.

 - _RDO – Radio Operator

+2.4 Automatic Flight Information Service (AFIS)

+As of July 9, 2024 Controllers are not authorized to open AFIS services.